WyattBram/MTGDeckBuilder/README.md

 TCGPrices is an application built in Java to gather prices of TCG (Trading Card Games)

-This application uses Jsoup to scrape the HTML and CSS of TCGPlayer (https://www.tcgplayer.com) to display the market price of cards in different categories like Pokemon, Magic: The Gathering, and Yu-Gi-Oh.
+This application uses Jsoup to scrape the HTML and CSS of CardKingdom (https://www.cardkingdom.com) to display the market price of cards in different categories like Pokemon, Magic: The Gathering, and Yu-Gi-Oh.

 Abilities of TCGPrices: